 The countries / cities that fared the best are those whose citizens had advance warning, and took precautions to reduce contagion, early, before a large number of cases took effect.
 Below a model showing a possible effect of waiting one day:

 Let's say that COVID has a similar CMR to Hong Kong Flu.
 The population of the earth is 7.8 billion, so in a year the number of dead from COVID would be 1.32 million in the first year!
 Am I going to be all wrong in having predicted 300K-500K in the first year for COVID? ++Click here for the reason I made a prediction | If you ask most anyone in the present about how many deaths from COVID they would estimate in one year, they will bring up an obscene number, like it's the end of the world, because that's what they are being fed by the media.
 I asked this question on Quora, and before I added a link to the question description, pointing to the worldometers coronavirus death toll, one guy said 66 million.
 While I don't have more data behind this, I hypothesize that other conformists following the news would come up with similar estimates.++

 For Hong Kong Flu, the “Estimates of the basic reproduction number (R0) were in the range of 1.06–2.06 for the first wave and, assuming cross-protection, 1.21–3.58 in the second.” source

-COVID has an unquarantined R0 of 3.86, and a Case Fatality Rate of 0.5%.
-Assuming the virus reached 1-1/R0, or 74% of the population before herd immunity took effect: 7.8 billion x 0.74 x 0.005 = 29 million deaths, which makes it more comparable to the Spanish Flu pandemic.
-However, people do take precautions, and the R0 is lowered dramatically.
+Assuming the virus reached 1-1/R0, or 74% of the population before herd immunity took effect: 7.8 billion x 0.74 x 0.003 = 1.7 million deaths.

 Perhaps everyone will be wearing mouth coverings in the future?
 Social dancing may have a new look, as all will be adorned in hijab.
 Or perhaps a better treatment will be found for COVID, or the number of daily deaths will be low enough to appease the news media gods, and things will return to “normal” until the next pandemic.